-This report is going to show you the techniques used by short sellers and underwriters to manipulate the price of public companies ahead of a stock offering.
+This report is going to show you the techniques used by short sellers and underwriters to manipulate the price of public companies ahead of stock offerings.
 You will also learn of an industry trick called “Gun and Run”.
 As of yet, this is the only report of its kind.
-It is recommended that you archive this page before it is removed

-Over the lifespan of this Trump bull run, there have been few that I can recall which moved with such a vigorous frenzy as HMNY.
-For awhile, you could say that it grabbed the heart of the nation, and every fool was dying to give away their first born son just to get a piece of the action.
+Over the lifespan of this Trump bull run, there have been few that have moved with such a vigorous frenzy as HMNY back in 2017.
+For awhile, you could say that it grabbed the heart of the nation, and every wannabe investor was just dying to get a piece of the action.
 The former executive of Netflix was involved!
 Moviepass!
 Brilliant!
 It was going to revolutionize the theater industry just like Netflix did to television!

 As many of us know, hope and fear can be a dangerous mix; something that will drive even the strongest of spirits to do things that they wouldn’t even in their wildest dreams consider themselves capable of.
 Doctors, lawyers, respected businessmen, clergymen even, completely forget themselves and throw away every penny they have just so they don’t miss something for which they have convinced themselves is the next great world innovation.
 If you try to talk sense into these people, they will turn around, angry and aggressive, and vehemently defend their decision.